kevinmcareavey/chai-xai/README.md

 # CHAI-XAI
 A collection of material on explainable AI (XAI) for the [CHAI project](https://project-chai.org).

-> We say that a [...] model is **interpretable** if you can inspect the actual model and understand why it got a particular answer for a given input, and how the answer would change when the input changes.
-> [...]
-> An **explainable** model is one that can help you understand “*why* was this output produced for this input?”
-> In our terminology, interpretability derives from inspecting the actual model, whereas explainability can be provided by a separate process.
-> That is, the model itself can be a hard-to-understand black box, but an explanation module can summarise what the model does.
->
-> *(Russell & Norvig, 2020, Chapter 19)*

 ## Courses
 - [Interpretability and Explainability in Machine Learning](https://interpretable-ml-class.github.io/) @ Harvard University